Information About Donating

 - Online through PayPal: Use our online payment form and choose Paypal as the payment method at checkout.
 More information about donating via PayPal can be found here.
 PayPal charges 2.2% + $0.30 on each transaction: if you donate $100, we receive $97.50.
 There is no additional administrative work for us to process PayPal donations.

 - ACH (Automated Clearing House): For donors giving more than $50, we recommend donating via ACH.
 Donors with US bank accounts can make secure one-time or recurring ACH payments via our main donation form.
 Choose "bank account" as the payment method, and provide the appropriate banking information when prompted.
+If you have a recurring ACH donation, you can manage your giving on our donor portal.

 GiveWell is charged 0.8% + $1.00 account validation fee on each initial ACH transaction, but the overall fees on an ACH donation are capped at $5.60.
 (For recurring monthly or quarterly donations, GiveWell is charged 0.8% + $1.00 on the initial transaction and 0.8% + $0.40 per transaction on each subsequent transaction, up to $5.60.)